olivierlacan/olivierlacan.com/_posts/2016-08-13-the-upgrade-trails.md

 ### 3 — Subtract

-Do use every single opportunity (Pull Request) to remove code and [drop third-party dependencies][killdeps].
-Not because they're evil, but because they will demogorgons were real and could take some people away for ever to the upside-down world of wheel reinventing.
+Do use every single opportunity (Pull Request) to remove code and [drop third- party dependencies][killdeps].
+Not because they're evil, but because they will make you wish demogorgons were real and could take some people away for ever to the upside-down world of wheel reinventing.

 Seriously though, go [watch that show][stranger].